kjameshuer/za-collect/README.md

 Displays Zazzle collections through user of shortcodes.

 ### Description
-zaCollect uses RSS feeds to display \'collections\' from Zazzle.com (no affiliation) on your posts and pages through the use of shortcodes.
+zaCollect uses RSS feeds to display 'collections' from Zazzle.com (no affiliation) on your posts and pages through the use of shortcodes.

 ### Installation
 1. Navigate to the Plugins section of the WordPress dashboard.